-This is a Contributed Post with affiliate links
+This is a Contributed Post

 When you are the creative traveler type, there are reams of inspiration coming to you from everywhere, but if you are someone who has to sit back and stop roaming the world on occasion, you need to make sure you have the same amount of inspiration coming into you from your home.
 This is when you need to set up a room in your house, or an area, that is inspiring and gets those creative juices flowing.
 So when it comes to setting up a space purely for the art of creation, what do you need?

 It’s a fine balance, and it’s down to you as the person doing the creating, but if you are trying to focus and do some work, you need an area that isn’t too distracting but has enough to focus you back onto the work.
 There are people who say that clutter makes you more creative, but if you have too much clutter and you are too busy focused on the clutter, rather than the work itself, this is going to have a detrimental effect on your ability to create.
 So have an area that is clear enough, such as a corner desk, facing the wall, so you don’t have literature, art, and televisions within your peripheral vision, but when you are feeling dry, you can turn around, and look at…